Dense matter in a holographic hard-wall model of QCD: Homogeneous ansatz

 It is found that the solution to the EoM behaves around $z=0$ as

-The Gubser-Klebanov-Polyakov and Witten (GKP-W) dictionary of the AdS/CFT correspondence \cite{Gubser:1998bc,Witten:1998qj} implies that the UV boundary value $\mu,\phi$ and $m$ is identified with the baryon number chemical potential, an axial-iso-vector potential, and the quark mass, respectively.
-The EoM leaves the parameters $\sfa_2,\sfh_2,\sfw_2$ undetermined, which can be fixed as a function of the boundary value by imposing an appropriate IR boundary condition at $z=\zir$.
+The GKP-W dictionary of the AdS/CFT correspondence \cite{Gubser:1998bc,Witten:1998qj} implies that the UV boundary values $\mu,\phi$ and $m$ are identified with the baryon number chemical potential, an axial-isovector potential, and the quark mass, respectively.
+The EoM leaves the parameters $\sfa_2,\sfh_2$, and $\sfw_2$ undetermined, which can be fixed as a function of the boundary value by imposing an appropriate IR boundary condition at $z=\zir$.

 It is useful to note that (\ref{eqa0}) can be integrated as

 Here, the integration constant is determined by the asymptotic solution (\ref{asymUV}).